Bourne Valley Ponds

 Waterfowl and rats will defecate where they feed - often at the pond edge.
 And naturally, the amount of faeces they produce is directly proportional to the amount they eat.
 It's not exactly a healthy environment, especially for young children and the elderly.

-Ducks and other waterfowl die in greater numbers than most people realise because corpses are so rarely seen; a dead or dying duck will be taken by a fox or other predator before it's found by you or I.
+Ducks and other waterfowl die in greater numbers than most people realise because corpses are so rarely seen; a dead or dying duck will be taken by a fox or other predator before it's found by you or me.

 They will live much longer eating foods growing naturally in their environment.
 Please try to resist feeding them, especially with food intended for humans.